Junsu0213/WebCalculator/README.md

 ## Calculation Methods

 This calculator uses two regression formulas:
-1. Regression formula using sex, height, and weight
+1. Regression formula using sex and weight only
-2. Regression formula using sex and weight only
+2. Regression formula using sex, height, and weight (when height is provided)

 Each formula calculates liver volume, spleen volume, and liver-to-spleen volume ratio for the 5th, 50th, and 95th percentiles.